 4. Can I carry either a loaded firearm or an unloaded firearm?

-California law makes it a crime to carry either a loaded firearm or an unloaded firearm.
+California law makes it a crime to carry either a loaded or unloaded firearm.

 A violation of either statute is typically charged as a misdemeanor.
 The crimes are punishable by: